 Maryna Pashchynska: How I Became a Mentor @IdeaLab Workshop Grow, Fail, Pivot

 And what did I talk about?
 One of the biggest learning points from my STARTER Basic times was that you need to know why are you and all your teammates doing it!
-What is your goal and purpose?
-And make sure you know what you want to achieve before you start.
+What are your goal and purpose and make sure you know what you want to achieve before you start.

 Jokes aside, I would love the teams I’ve spoken with, to write in the Facebook comments or to my e-mail email@example.com what from our conversation was helpful and how else we could be helpful.
 In fact, let’s please have a comment or PM from each team on what was helpful and what you would want to be different.
 We all are there for you guys to skyrocket and it is only possible if we know what is on your mind.